dask/distributed/docs/source/fine-performance-metrics.rst

 function, spending so much time occupying workers' threads but without accruing any CPU time?
 The answer, almost certainly, it's that it doesn't properly release the GIL.

-Fine Performance Metrics don't collect exclusively wall clock timings.
+Fine Performance Metrics collect more than wall clock timings.
 We can change the unit to bytes:

 .. image:: images/fine-performance-metrics/bytes.png